Deb Prentice should not be a missionary.

 7. Know that it will change you.

-Whether you go for a few years or for the rest of your life, your time on the mission field will vastly widen your worldview.
+Whether you go for a few years after retirement or for the rest of your life, your time on the mission field will vastly widen your worldview.
 And that’s one of the best things you could hope for.

 “Even spending five years on the mission field is gonna totally change your perspective,” Jann says.
 “You’re gonna go back to the United States and never be satisfied to do what you were just doing before.
 That’s how it changed us.
 We know if we retire, we’re gonna go back, and we’re going to find a ministry to be involved in — different than what we’ve done in the past.
 We’re going to reach out to people, outside of the church. … I would challenge people to go for it.”

 Do you have more questions about becoming a missionary as a second career or retirement?
 A TEAM missions coach can answer your questions and help you find the best opportunities.
 Meet your missions coach today.